brodie-m/git_ci_demo/README.md

-#git and CI/ CD demo repo
+git and CI/ CD demo repo
-*just doing the git demo*
+*my repo has the wrong name*
 nothing else to see here